INTRODUCTION

 SUPPORTING HEART HEALTH AND BLOOD CIRCULATION

 Grapefruit is beneficial for heart health due to its high levels of potassium, fibre and vitamin C. It helps regulate blood pressure, reduce cholesterol levels and improve blood circulation.
 The fruit’s antioxidants support healthy blood vessels, lowering the risk of heart disease and stroke.
-Studies suggest that regular grapefruit consumption may contribute to better cardiovascular function and longevity.
-Additionally, grapefruit contains pectin, a type of soluble fibre that helps reduce LDL (bad) cholesterol and supports arterial health.
+Studies suggest that regular grapefruit consumption may contribute to improved cardiovascular function and longevity.
+Additionally, grapefruit contains pectin, a type of soluble fibre that helps reduce low-density lipoprotein (LDL), which is known as bad cholesterol and supports arterial health.

 EASY WAYS TO ADD GRAPEFRUIT TO YOUR DIET